 We talked, and drove, and laughed and just had fun the whole way there.
 We stopped at that last Wawa, bought coffee and snacks and got back on the road.
 It got dark as night set in.
 But we just kept going.
 We were on a mission to get to Niagara Falls.
 Or at least I was, I think Doug’s mission was simply to appease me; and he did, he didn’t complain once the whole way there.

 We got off the interstate, and started making our way through town and closer and closer to the falls.
 When you opened the window to the car, you could actually hear it.
 We parked the car in a parking lot, and made our way across the grass to the fence along the falls on the American side – this is where the story goes south, fast.
 We were standing there pretending like it was such a romantic moment.
 We made it!
 We drove all 7 of those hours that Mapquest said we would, and we arrived!
 The falls were all lit up with colorful lights (which honestly, we could barely see) and we stood there taking in the moment – literally only a moment.

+Our story takes a turn sideways here.
 No sooner than we got there, the lights powered down and we were standing in pitch black.
 Our moment was over.
 Why you ask?
 Because evidently the lights illuminating the falls are shut down at 11pm every night.
-Our romantic moment standing next to the falls on our very first road trip had lasted less than 2 minutes and was now over.
+Our romantic moment standing next to the falls on our very first road trip had lasted less than 2 minutes and now our story of our first road trip was over.
 I guess maybe I should have done just a little bit more planning, oops.